basetenlabs/infrastructure-take-home/README.md

 # The Problem

-- **Goal:** Show us your ability to incorporate reliability & infrastructure concepts through code by making making `main.py` handle failures that come from https://infrastructure-take-home.fly.dev/.
+- **Goal:** Show us your ability to incorporate reliability & infrastructure concepts through code by making making `main.py` handle failures that come from the remote web service https://infrastructure-take-home.fly.dev/.
 - **Estimated time:** max.
 2hours.
 We'd like to see some actual code, but you can also leave a bunch of comments on things you would improve.
 We're trying to be respectful of your time here so we totally understand if stuff is stubbed out or missing.

 ## Scenario